alan-turing-institute/clean-air-infrastructure/README.md

 ## Azure Python SDK
 You can install the `Azure` Python SDK with `pip` using:
 ```bash
 pip install -r containers/requirements.txt
 ```

 ## CleanAir package (optional)
-To run the clean air functionality locally (without a docker image) pip install it:
+To run the clean air functionality locally (without a docker image) you can install the package with `pip` as follows:
 ```bash
 pip install -e containers
 ```